QBDev0ps/DevOps-Cloud-projects/Project19.md

 ### Build AMIs Using Packer

 As stated before, we shall use packer in this project to create the AMIs for the launch templates used by the Auto Scaling Group.
+We have the Packer codes we used for this purpose stored in this repository.
 Packer creates the instances, provision the instances using shell scripts and creates the AMIs.
 It also deletes the instances after the completion of the AMIs creation process.

-1. Run the Packer command to build AMIs
+**1.** Run the Packer command to build AMIs

 To carry out our AMi builds, we run the packer build command as shown below: